 Posting a sign that warns visitors to “Beware of Dog” could be beneficial in protecting you from liability for a dog bite injury in Nevada.
 Since the state uses a negligence-based law to determine liability in most dog bite injury claims, any evidence that shows you were not negligent as a pet owner could protect you.
 This includes a sign visibly posted on your property to make people aware of a pet’s aggressive tendencies.
 At the same time, this type of sign also shows that you were aware of the dog’s vicious propensities.
 This can place additional responsibilities on you to prevent dog attacks.

-For more information about your potential liability for a dog bite injury on your property in Las Vegas, contact a dog bite injury attorney from Koch & Brim, LLP for a consultation.
+For more information about your potential liability for a dog bite injury on your property in Las Vegas, contact a Las Vegas personal injury attorney from Koch & Brim, LLP for a consultation.